mandeeps/SU-WaterCam/README.md

 ### SU-WaterCam setup
-Clone the public git repo: https://github.com/mandeeps/SU-WaterCam.git Compile lepton.c and capture.c for the device. cd to the SU-WaterCam/tools directory and run: gcc lepton.c -o lepton gcc capture.c -o capture
+Clone the public git repo: https://github.com/mandeeps/SU-WaterCam.git Compile lepton.c and capture.c for the device.
+Install build-essential if not already done: sudo apt install build-essential.
+Then cd to the SU-WaterCam/tools directory and run: gcc lepton.c -o lepton && gcc capture.c -o capture

-Copy to the root of the SU-WaterCam directory.
-From tools, run "cp lepton ../." and "cp capture ../."
+Copy to the root of the SU-WaterCam directory: From tools directory, run "cp lepton ../." and "cp capture ../."

-use apt to install these packages: sudo apt install libgpiod-dev python3-pandas python3-dev python3-venv exempi python3-wheel python3-picamera2
+Use apt to install these packages: sudo apt install libgpiod-dev python3-pandas python3-dev python3-venv exempi python3-wheel python3-picamera2

 We need to use virtual environments for Python on Debian-derivatives like Raspberry Pi OS starting with Debian 12 (codenamed Bookworm).
 As of 6-20-23 Debian 11 remains the current stable base for Raspberry Pi OS, but let's future proof by using a venv now.
-Create a virtual environment with python -m venv --system-site-packages /home/pi/SU-WaterCam/venv, (we use system-site-packages to copy over pandas and other modules) activate with source /home/pi/SU-WaterCam/venv/bin/activate, and then install modules with pip install -r /home/pi/SU-WaterCam/requirements.txt or manually with pip install compress_pickle adafruit-blinka gpiozero piexif py-gpsd2 python-xmp-toolkit
+Create a virtual environment with python -m venv --system-site-packages /home/pi/SU-WaterCam/venv, (we use system-site-packages to copy over pandas and other installed modules) activate with source /home/pi/SU-WaterCam/venv/bin/activate, and then install modules with pip install -r /home/pi/SU-WaterCam/requirements.txt or manually with pip install compress_pickle adafruit-blinka gpiozero piexif py-gpsd2 python-xmp-toolkit